Featured in “Driving While Black” documentary film by Steeplechase Films // Ric Burns. Coming soon.

 Subconsultant (with writer Martha Groves) on Angels Walk LA self-guided walking and public transportation trail that commemorates the history, architecture and culture of the old Central Avenue hub of African American life in Los Angeles during the Jim Crow era.
 The Angels Walks are designed to encourage pedestrians to discover and explore Los Angeles by connecting directly with major transit and rail lines.
-Installation in 2017.
+Installation in late 2018.
 Los Angeles, CA. Winter 2017–present.

 Created an afternoon guided driving tour of sites to showcase facets of Los Angeles’ Afro-Spanish/-Mexican and African American heritage from the nineteenth to the later decades of the twentieth centuries.
 Social media influencers of different age groups were the invited participants on the “Steeped in History” tour to drive Toyota vehicles in a caravan, to experience the streets, sites and history of the city.
 Winter 2017.